Phased Retirement Guidelines

-Approved participants of the Phased Retirement Plan will experience a reduction in the WSU pay due to the reduced appointment.
-Under this plan they are able to address this reduced salary, if needed, by being granted the ability to take a retirement annuity payment or withdrawal from their TIAA account(s).
+Actively working WSURP participants are unable to access their retirement funds until they fully retire.
+However, by participating in a phased retirement contract individuals are able to address their reduced salary, if needed, by being granted the ability to take a retirement annuity payment or withdrawal from their TIAA account(s).

-The WSURP Phased Retirement Plan is a voluntary and mutually agreed upon arrangement between the University and the participant.
-At any time, upon request by the President, the Plan may be reviewed and modified without affecting already existing contracts/agreements.
+At any time, upon request by the President or designee, the Plan may be reviewed and modified without affecting already existing contracts/agreements.

 Eligibility Criteria for Request to Participate